USNS Greenville Victory: U.S. Army service

-Following World War II, she transported cargo in the Atlantic Ocean and the Pacific Ocean as the USAT Greenville Victory.
+Following World War II, she transported cargo in the Atlantic Ocean and the Pacific Ocean as the USAT Greenville Victory, a Greenville Victory-class cargo ship.
 She was transferred to the Army Transportation Service in the spring of 1948.
 Part of her service included returning the remains of U.S. servicemembers who had been killed in World War II for reburial at home, including the remains of 3,734 servicemembers who arrived at the Brooklyn Army Base on 26 June 1948, most of them coming from cemeteries in France.

 Acquired by the Navy on 1 March 1950, she was assigned to MSTS as a (T-AK-237).

 Korean War era service

-Manned by a Maritime Commission civilian crew, Greenville Victory, from 1950 to 1953, operated in the Atlantic Ocean and the Caribbean, carrying military cargo to French, English, and German ports; Guantanamo Bay; and the Panama Canal Zone.
+Crewed by civilians from the Maritime Commission, Greenville Victory, from 1950 to 1953, operated in the Atlantic Ocean and the Caribbean, carrying military cargo to French, English, and German ports; Guantanamo Bay; and the Panama Canal Zone.

 Between 19 February and 9 May 1953, she sailed out of New York City to the Far East and back, loaded with ammunition for Korea.
 After completing a run to Europe and back, she again departed New York 9 July 1953 for the Far East.
 She reached Yokohama, Japan, 9 August and during the next 2 months operated in the Western Pacific Ocean, carrying ammunition to Formosa and to French forces fighting Communist Viet-Minh guerillas in French Indochina.
 Sailing from Yokohama 4 1953 October via San Francisco, California, she reached New York City 6 November 1953 to resume cargo runs to Europe.